urvil38/git-push/README.md

     $ chmod +x ./git-push
     ```

-3. move binary file to bin directory ( For linux and macos users ) :
+3. move binary file to bin directory :

-    >Typically these commands must be run as root or through `sudo`.
+    Typically these commands must be run as root or through `sudo`.
     ```
     $ mv git-cli /usr/local/bin
     ```